nicholas-lacourse93/odin-recipes/README.md

 # odin-recipes

-Complete this once project is complete as a means of self-reflection of what I learned and used to complete the project.
+In this project, we used basic html elements and tags to produce a barebones static website of three dishes, and organized the contents with (un)ordered lists depending on the list content semantics.